HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ## 5. Footer

-- This user story is developed on branch `program-footer`.
+- This user story is developed on branch `home-footer`.

 > As a user I need _links_ that can help me navigate the website to the
 > different social medias.